 Capital assets consist primarily of ACE's software.
 The software improves ACE's services to customers and expedites answers to customer questions during the annual selection period in the Nebraska Choice Gas Program.
-Capital assets increased in 2021 as software enhancements exceeded depreciation.
-Capital assets decreased in 2020 as software enhancements were less than depreciation.
+Capital assets decreased in 2022 as software enhancements were less than depreciation.
+In 2021 software enhancements exceeded depreciation resulting in an increase to capital assets.